ouachouch/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 744 change permessions to rwxr--r--
-we again using chmod with 754 permession rwxr-xr-- we again using chmod with 751 permession
+we again using chmod with 754 permession rwxr-xr-- we again using chmod with 751 permession more on permessions this time we use chmod 007 ------rwx